Volunteer for the Financial Capability Hub!

 - Planning financial capability sessions appropriate to the needs of the individual client, and working with them to develop action plans.

-- Identifying social policy issues arising from work with clients.
+- Identifying research and campaigns issues arising from work with clients.

 - Making referrals for advice appointments where appropriate.